 We charge a small administrative charge to cover the costs involved in verifying your identity.
 If you instruct Samuel Phillips Law in relation to other matters in the future, you will not usually incur these charges again unless it is over 3 years since our last E-ID check was conducted, or your circumstances have changed within that period (e.g. change of name, address etc.).

-Our charges are as follows:
+Our charges are subject to VAT and are as follows:

 |Type of ID Check||Cost per search (excl.
 VAT)|